 Higher consumption of saturated fatty acids may be pro-inflammatory and promote the development of insulin resistance, both of which are proposed mechanisms for pancreatic cancer development.
 An in vitro study on the HPAF line of pancreatic cancer cells shows a growth-promoting effect of saturated fatty acids, but there is little additional supporting data.

 Foods containing retinol and lung cancer

 Retinoid molecules possess an antiproliferative effect at the cellular level via growth arrest signalling, promotion of differentiation and induction of apoptosis.
 Retinoic acid has also been shown to downregulate markers of cell proliferation such as hTERT (human telomerase reverse transcriptase) and cyclins D1 and 3, markers of DNA damage such as 8-oxo dGuo, and growth factors such as epidermal growth factor receptor (EGFR) and vascular endothelial growth factor (VEGF), potentially inhibiting tumour growth, angiogenesis and metastasis.
-Retinoids are also hypothesised to modulate additional targets such as reactive oxygen species, mitochondrial permeability, lipoxygenase, cyclooxygenase-2 (Cox-2), nuclear factor-kB, ubiquitination, tumor necrosis factor-α, c-Myc, Ap-1 and cell surface death receptors.
+Retinoids are also hypothesised to modulate additional targets such as reactive oxygen species, mitochondrial permeability, lipoxygenase, cyclooxygenase-2 (Cox-2), nuclear factor-kB, ubiquitination, tumour necrosis factor-α, c-Myc, Ap-1 and cell surface death receptors.

 Vitamin D and colorectal cancer